quanser/ACC-Competition-2025/Software_Guides/Running Nav2.md

-# Running Nav 2 on the QCar 2 <!-- omit in toc -->
+# Running Nav 2 on the Virtual QCar 2 <!-- omit in toc -->

 This guide will cover the commands and procedure for running the Nav 2 ROS package and setting a goal pose for the QCar 2.